cjustinas/BSW-Data-Course/chapter2.md

 key: 0a8799887e
 ```

-Statistical analysis is great but sometimes a visualization can be an extremely powerful tool to understand the data quickly and effectively.
+Statistical analysis is great, but sometimes a visualization can be an extremely powerful tool to understand the data quickly and effectively.
 For this purpose you will import an new library called `matplotlib`.

 We will focus on understanding the distributions of our data by creating a histogram.
 This will help your statistical analysis in the upcoming chapter.